Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Results

 In order to train the network we simulate a set of point sources $\mathcal{S}$, which is then separated into three sets $\mathcal{S}_\mathrm{train}$, $\mathcal{S}_\mathrm{val}$, $\mathcal{S}_\mathrm{test}$ used for the training, validation and testing phases, respectively.
 These datasets are independent from each other, meaning more formally that

 The network is trained using the Adam optimizer~\cite{kingma2014adam} with a learning rate $\mathrm{lr}=10^{-4}$.
 We set the maximum number of epochs to $5000$ and saved only the model corresponding to the best validation loss value.
-We apply early stopping by ending the training after $100$ epochs of no improvement in terms of validation loss.
-The networks usually needed $1000$ to $2000$ epochs before reaching convergence.
-The parameters used to balance the absolute value and phase loss were set to $\lambda_{\mathrm{abs}}=25$ and $\lambda_{\mathrm{phase}}=1$.
+We apply early stopping by ending the training after $10$ epochs of no improvement in terms of validation loss.
+The networks usually needed $100$ to $200$ epochs before reaching convergence.